Extended-Thunder/send-later/index.md

-If you instead click the 'Put in Outbox" button below it, then you're not scheduling the message for later delivery, you're putting it directly into the Outbox to be sent the next time you do "`File > Send Unsent Messages`" or the next time Send Later delivers a separate scheduled message, since every time Send Later delivers a message, *all* pending messages in the Outbox are delivered.
+If you instead click the 'Put in Outbox" button below it, then you're not scheduling the message for later delivery, you're putting it directly into the Outbox to be sent the next time you do `File > Send Unsent Messages` or the next time Send Later delivers a separate scheduled message, since every time Send Later delivers a message, *all* pending messages in the Outbox are delivered.